-In Ardoq we have included these as fields on the capabilities.
+In Ardoq, we have included these as fields on the capabilities.
 Using the grid editor or surveys, populate and maintain these fields with the help of the domain experts across your organization.

-As part of the analysis to these fields you can create heatmaps using conditional formatting, tabular overviews and dashboards.
+As part of the analysis to these fields, you can create heatmaps using conditional formatting, tabular overviews, and dashboards.
 Again, the Capability Map and Dependency Map views will likely be the best views for analyzing these performance attributes.

-Using conditional formatting on maturity fields, we have created a maturity heatmap
+Using conditional formatting on maturity fields, we have created a maturity heatmap in the image above.

 Understanding how your capabilities are implemented is a matter of connecting your business capability map to the Departments and Applications they depend on.

-Again this type of data collection can be captured via in-app reference creation, import via excel or by sending out the accompanying survey in the BCM Module.
+Again this type of data collection can be captured via in-app reference creation, import via excel, or by sending out the accompanying survey in the BCM Module.

-Here we are combining the heat-mapped conditional formatting with the applications realizing the capabilities in question.
+In the image above, we are combining the heat-mapped conditional formatting with the applications realizing the capabilities in question.